jmportilla/Web-Scraping/mongodb.md

 __Save your commands in a text file, which you will submit__

-First things first, let us setup our database.
-Just like Postgres, mongoDB has a server process which you connect to with a client:

-![mongo arch][3]

-In this exercise our client will be the mongo shell.
-This happens to be a Javascript shell (and can execute any arbitrary Javascript code -- like creating functions).
-There are also many other [client libraries][4] for most any programming language out there.

 #### Getting Started

 1. Make sure the mongoDB server process is running by trying to connect to it with the shell client: `mongo`